Become Certified in Microsoft Office: Options and Requirements

 Learn about associate degree programs focusing on medical office administration.
 Get information on prerequisites, courses, job...

-Find out which schools offer formal education programs in clerical and general office services.
+Find out about schools that offer formal education in clerical and general office services.
 Learn about training options at...

 - Office Assistant Courses and Training Programs

 - Office Technician: Job Description, Duties and Career Information